 What Features Can We Expect in the Next iPhone?

 According to a report from KGI Securities analyst Ming-Chi Kuo, however, Apple is planning to ditch the old-school design in 2018 and will instead opt for an iPhone X-like design across all its handsets next year.
 That means the controversial notch will be coming to all the handsets.
+(As noted above, the 6.1-inch model is expected to use LCD and not OLED for its screen.)

 The Fate of Touch ID: Apple’s Face ID will certainly be a part of the 2018 iPhone line, but Touch ID might make a comeback, too.